vinodmeesap/cordova-background-geolocation/docs/README.md

 ####`@param {Integer} stopAfterElapsedMinutes`

 The plugin can optionally auto-stop monitoring location when some number of minutes elapse after being the #start method was called.

+####`@param {Integer meters} desiredOdometerAccuracy [100]`

+Specify an accuracy threshold for odometer calculations.
+Defaults to `100`.
+If a location arrives having `accuracy > desiredOdometerAccuracy`, that location will not be used to update the odometer.
+If you only want to calculate odometer from GPS locations, you could set `desiredOdometerAccuracy: 10`.
+This will prevent odometer updates when a device is moving around indoors, in a shopping mall, for example.

 ## iOS Options